jonase/eastwood/README.md

 determined](#how-the-eastwood-options-map-is-determined) for more
 details.

-## Parallelism

-As of version 0.3.4, you can now add parallelism to your linting.
-Currently only a `:naive` form of parallelism is supported, which just uses `pmap` to run the linters over your namespaces.
-You can specify `:parallelism?` in your options map, currently `:none` and `:naive` are valid options.

-> :parallelism? performs AST analysis/evaluation in parallel and might cause issues.

 ## Only lint files modified since last run

-As of version 0.3.5, you can now instruct eastwood to only lint the files changed since the last run.
-This feature is pr 0.3.5 to be considered alpha and subject to change.
+You can now instruct eastwood to only lint the files changed since the last run.

 If passed `:only-modified` with the value true, Eastwood will only lint the files which are modified since the timestamp stored in `.eastwood`.